 Keep the body, take the mind!

 I’ve been visiting the Bushman #1 Art Gallery & Event Center, here in Orlando, FL, quite frequently in the past few months and it’s been eye-opening, to say the least.
-Not only are the African inspired art pieces euphoric, but the energy throughout the museum and the amount of information that I receive upon each visit has helped keep me motivated on my convoluted yet necessary journey “Black Home.”
-And the owner of the museum said something on my first visit, in regards to the uplift of the black community, that’s been ringing in my head ever since.
+Not only are the African art pieces euphoric, but the energy throughout the museum and the amount of information I receive upon each visit has helped keep me motivated on my convoluted yet necessary journey “Black Home.”
+The owner of the museum said something on my first visit, in regards to the uplift of the Black community, that’s been ringing in my head ever since.

 “You have to take back your mind before you take back your community.”

-That one line resonated with me because the conversations about black liberation, specifically here in America, tends to solely focus on the material and lack thereof.
-Which shouldn’t be ignored because pushing the black political agenda in order to gain much-needed resources so that African Americans can become a self-sufficient group is important, but what about gaining a peace of mind?
+That one line resonated with me because the conversations about Black liberation tends to solely focus on the material.
+Which shouldn’t be ignored because pushing the Black political agenda in order to gain much-needed resources so that African Americans can become a self-sufficient group is important, but what about gaining a peace of mind?
 What about mentally and spiritually liberating ourselves from an ideology that’s not our own?
 Many in my community would say that asking such questions is too sovereign and a little crazy because we’ve been conditioned to bask in ignorance and veil it as blackness for so long.
 And, somehow, we think that this ignorance is going to fix the problems in our communities that weren’t caused by us but are perpetuated daily.